-Pediatric (children and adolescents) - In the short-term (8 to 9 week) controlled clinical trials of fluoxetine supporting its effectiveness in the treatment of major depressive disorder, patients were administered fluoxetine doses of 10 to 20 mg/day, the dose should be increased to 20 mg/day.
+Pediatric (children and adolescents) - In the short-term (8 to 9 week) controlled clinical trials of fluoxetine supporting its effectiveness in the treatment of major depressive disorder, patients were administered fluoxetine doses of 10 to 20 mg/day (see CLINICAL TRIALS).
+Treatment should be initiated with a dose of 10 or 20 mg/day.
+After 1 week at 10 mg/day, the dose should be increased to 20 mg/day.

-However, due to higher plasma levels in lower weight children, the starting and target dose in his group may be 10 mg/day.
-A dose increase to 20 mg/day as considered after several weeks if insufficient clinical improvement is observed.
+However, due to higher plasma levels in lower weight children, the starting and target dose in this group may be 10 mg/day.
+A dose increase to 20 mg/day may be considered after several weeks if insufficient clinical improvement is observed.